Ohno17/TerminalQuest2/README.md

-# Terminal Quest 2 (Detective)
+# Terminal Quest 2 (Quadratic Information Finder)
-This game follows a detective investigating a murder.
+This program allows the user to find useful information about a quadratic.

-ESC to terminate program at any time, and the WASD keys are used.
-Compiles with ```make``` for windows and linux.
+Compiles with ```make``` for windows and linux/unix platforms.